Bunk bed safety

 Bunk beds can be a great way of saving space in bedrooms but it’s important to make sure that they are safe for your children.
-Every year, over 100 New Zealand children are injured in accidents relating to bunk beds, so it’s important to take some precautions and check that the bed your using is safe for your children.
+Every year, over 100 New Zealand children are injured in accidents relating to bunk beds, so it’s important to take some precautions and perform some safety checks.

 You can also listen to Kiwi Families editor, Rochelle, talking to Paul Henry about bunk bed safety.